astropuffin/oakmtg.club/content/english/candidates/tri-ngo.md

 ![Screenshot of Zennie Abraham and Tri Ngo in a video chat window.
 They are both laughing but Abraham looks uncomfortable as he does so.](https://lh4.googleusercontent.com/amKQRNKUA4dPMri76MGvslBOgZVLXk88pxMXVBxXiaEIEA0gdpadf_U-A07zkRuHjAJHyYDdBfHcjgQFjzuLXyCKtKP3qC-DA8Snd_JWFG1rFjn6gwtjGY16DjphcL1vIzxtElMe)

 This screenshot is from [an interview Zennie Abraham did with Tri Ngo](https://youtu.be/RlXunWFstBs?t=314), where both Abraham and Ngo laughed uncomfortably after wondering how Ngo could get “more hugs” despite the Shelter in Place.
 Ngo was drinking beer throughout the interview and, as in [the D1 Candidates Forum hosted by the East Bay Young Democrats](https://www.facebook.com/watch/live/?v=1155979171417987&ref=watch_permalink), didn’t seem totally comfortable speaking as an authority on Oakland issues--he answered most questions by saying he would have to do more research before he could answer.
-This District 1 resident (Megan) asked him how he would deal with recalcitrant City staff to do things like get the Public Lands Policy put into effect, and he didn’t seem to realize how the mechanisms of City Hall work.
+This District 1 resident asked him how he would deal with recalcitrant City staff to do things like get the Public Lands Policy put into effect, and he didn’t seem to realize how the mechanisms of City Hall work.

 **Good in theory vibes:** Tri Ngo’s ideas about making government more transparent seem well-intentioned and honestly much needed because Oakland’s City Government isn’t very transparent or accessible to the public at all.
 We like his drive to get more people--especially young people--voting, but we wonder whether his policy ideas are plausible or even possible.